com-lihaoyi/os-lib/readme.md

   path, reading it's standard input from a file or writing it's standard output/error to the file.

-Often, if you are only interested in manipulating the standard output of the subprocess, you might set `stderr = os.Inherit` so any error messages are sent to the console while the main output data is still sent to the parent process for it to make use of.
+Often, if you are only interested in capturing the standard output of the subprocess but want any errors sent to the console, you might set `stderr = os.Inherit` while leaving `stdout = os.Pipe`.

 #### os.proc.call